matthayes/anki_progress_stats/README.md

 ## Motivation

 Anki includes a Review Count graph that plots the total reviews for learning, relearning, young, and mature cards.
-This graph is great if you want to know how many reviews occurred in each category, but it can be difficult understand progress using it.
-Since one of the goals is to learn cards and have them eventually matured, this plugin tracks statistics for that specifically.
+This graph is great if you want to know how many reviews occurred in each category, but it can be difficult to understand progress using it.
+Since one of the goals is to learn cards and have them eventually mature, this plugin tracks statistics for that specifically.

+## Version History

+* 0.1: Initial Release
+* 0.2: Fix for error when no reviews

 ## License